 BUDGET OVERVIEW FOR PARENTS

-The LCFF Budget Overview for Parents is a communication tool that provides an overview of FSD’s state, local and federal funding sources.
+The LCFF Budget Overview for Parents is a communication tool that provides an overview of FSD’s state, local and federal funding sources as follows:

 Goal #1: All students will demonstrate proficiency or growth toward proficiency in ELA and Math.